lorenzo-rovigatti/curveDNA/README.md

           Print the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
 	--tep, -t
-          Print the TEP topology file for the given sequence and the minimum energy configuration --bending[=1], -b
+          Print the TEP topology file for the given sequence and the minimum energy configuration --oxDNA, -o
+          Print a topology/configuration oxDNA pair of files for the given sequence --bending[=1], -b
           Print the local bending of the sequence.
 The output filename is the input filename plus the .bnd extension.
 The optional argument sets the bracket value used to compute the local bending (defaults to 1)
 	--curvature[=15], -c
           Print the curvature of the sequence.
 The output filename is the input filename plus the .crv extension.
 The optional argument sets the bracket value used to compute the curvature (defaults to 15)
 	--params=SET,
           Select the set of parameters to be used in the calculations.
 SET can be b (Bolshoy et al, PNAS 1991), c (Cacchione et al, Biochem 1989) or o (default value, Balasubramanian et al, Biophys.
 J. 2009)
-	--find=N,
+	--find=N, -f
           Find the sequence of size N with the shortest end-to-end.
-For now we will try to optimise the sequence randomly --tries[=10000],
+The algorithm used for the optimisation is set with --algorithm
+	--tries[=10000], -r
-          Number of attempts to be tried when optimising the sequence
+          Number of attempts to be tried when optimising the sequence --algorithm[=MC], -a
+          Algorithm used by the optimisation procedure.
+Possible algorithms are MC (default) and random --seed[=-1], -s
+          Seed for the pseudo random number generator.
+Defaults to -1 (which means time(NULL))

 ## Ackowledgements

 * We thank [Elio Abbondanzieri](https://sites.google.com/site/abbondanzierilab/home) for providing information, papers and bits of code to help us getting started